 Attending a nursing information session with the nursing counselor is recommended.

-- Applicants must complete and submit an Acute CNA course application with attached copies of: a valid CNA Certification, Social Security Card, and AHA CPR/BLS card.
+- Applicants must complete and submit (Mail) an Acute CNA course application with attached copies of: a valid CNA Certification, Social Security Card, and AHA CPR/BLS card.
 Applications are accepted by Email,

 - The Dean of Health Science & Nursing and the Entry-Level Program Director will evaluate each application for consideration.